 Homework is provided to review and practice concepts previously introduced in class.
 The amount of homework assigned is to be determined by the student’s teacher.
 On average, students should spend the following amount of time on homework each school night.

 - Grades K-3, 20 minutes to 1 hour

-Parents are best able to assist their child by setting up a special place where homework is to be done.
+Parents can best assist their children by setting up a special place where homework is to be done.
 Specific times should be set up that does not conflict with other planned activities.
 This will provide structure to the homework routine.

 Illness and Accidents at School

-When your child visits the school’s health office, a note will be sent home notifying you of the visit and a brief description of the reason for the visit will be provided.
+When your child visits the school’s health office, a note will be sent home notifying you of the visit, and a brief description of the reason for the visit will be provided.
 If your child does not have a fever or the reason for their health office visit is minor and does not require action from a parent, they will be sent back to class.
 If your child becomes ill or experiences an accident at school that requires him/her to be sent home or seek medical attention, you will be contacted immediately.
-If we are unable to reach parent(s) or guardian(s) at home or work, we will then call the emergency contacts listed on your child’s record.
-Please keep home phone, work number(s), cellular phone number(s), pager number(s), and emergency contact names and phone numbers current in the Parent Portal.
+If we cannot reach parent(s) or guardian(s) at home or work, we will then call the emergency contacts listed on your child’s record.
+Please keep a home phone, work number(s), cellular phone number(s), pager number(s), and emergency contact names and phone numbers current in the Parent Portal.
 If someone cannot be reached that is listed on your child’s emergency card, depending on the seriousness of your child’s condition, paramedics may be called.
-This includes, but is not limited to a child having an asthma attack or allergic reaction and no inhaler, epi-pen, or medicine has been provided.
+This includes, but is not limited to, a child having an asthma attack or allergic reaction, and no inhaler, EpiPen, or medicine has been provided.
 911 will be called in all life-threatening situations.